New York City Subway: History

 Entering the 21st century, progress continued despite several disasters.
 The September 11 attacks resulted in service disruptions on lines running through Lower Manhattan, particularly the IRT Broadway–Seventh Avenue Line, which ran directly underneath the World Trade Center.
 Sections of the tunnel, as well as the Cortlandt Street station, which was directly underneath the Twin Towers, were severely damaged.
 Rebuilding required the suspension of service on that line south of Chambers Street.
 Ten other nearby stations were closed for cleanup.
 By March 2002, seven of those stations had reopened.
 Except for Cortlandt Street, the rest reopened in September 2002, along with service south of Chambers Street.
 Cortlandt Street reopened in September 2018.

 In October 2012, Hurricane Sandy flooded several underwater tunnels and other facilities near New York Harbor, as well as trackage over Jamaica Bay.
-The immediate damage was fixed within six months, but long-term resiliency and rehabilitation projects continue.
+The immediate damage was fixed within six months, but long-term resiliency and rehabilitation projects continued for several years.
 The recovery projects after the hurricane included the restoration of the new South Ferry station from 2012 to 2017; the full closure of the Montague Street Tunnel from 2013 to 2014; and the partial 14th Street Tunnel shutdown from 2019 to 2020.
+Annual ridership on the New York City Subway system, which totaled nearly 1.7 billion in 2019, declined dramatically during the COVID-19 pandemic and did not surpass one billion again until 2022.